ArcGIS Enterprise

 Working with Kubernetes will impact many areas of your business – not just the IT department – and our early adopters are seeing a significant improvement of performance, delivering faster real-time insights, better customer experiences, and more.

-For example, one of our Esri partners, MBS, published a proof-of-concept article where they tested our software running a 26+ million record web service supporting 38,000 requests in 3 minutes, and were very excited about the results:
+Another Esri partner, MBS, published a proof-of-concept article where they tested our software running a 26+ million record web service supporting 38,000 requests in 3 minutes, and were very excited about the results:

 “MBS, the client, and Esri were extremely impressed with the performance results of this POC when compared to a traditional environment.
 ArcGIS Enterprise on Kubernetes certainly has its benefits and deserves strong consideration when architecting high-load GIS systems.”

 ArcGIS Enterprise on Kubernetes will be transformational for your business.
-Please contact your account manager directly for specifics on pricing and setup, or contact our sales team.
+Want to know more about Kubernetes?
+Watch this recorded webinar from Rok Technologies on best practices for getting started with Kubernetes; key considerations for adopting Kubernetes to orchestrate your containerized applications at scale; and when, where and why you should use it.
+Or, contact your account manager directly for specifics on pricing and setup, or contact our sales team.

 About the authors